๐ฎEmail address

 Content

-Server address
+Server location

-(Different providers have different SMTP addresses)
+(Different providers have different SMTP locations)

 Example: The server name provided by Google is: smtp.gmail.com